Suvidnya/linkedin_name_scraper/README.md

-This chrome extension scraps profile names from the search(people) result in linkedin
+This chrome extension scraps profile names and connection degree from the search -> searched results -> people on LinkedIn.